SahirAkbar/tyk-docs/tyk-docs/content/plugins/otel-plugins.md

 ## Create a new span from the request context

-`trace.NewSpanFromContext()` is a function that helps you create a new span from the current request context.
+`trace.NewSpanFromContext(ctx, tracerName, spanName)` is a function that helps you create a new span from the current request context.
 When called, it returns two values: a fresh context with the newly created span embedded inside it, and the span itself.
 This method is particularly useful for tracing the execution of a piece of code within a web request, allowing you to measure and analyze its performance over time.

 The function takes three parameters: